wannabeempress/gartenkasten/src/site/notes/Thinking/Welcome to my digital garden.md

 As a guest, you are welcome to explore this garden of thoughts.

 If any of my thoughts inspire you, then much like a physical garden, you can take a 'cutting'.
-Take the thought with you into your own notes or life and cultivate and nourish that thought, until it bears its own fruit and flowers.
+Take the thought with you into your own notes or life—and cultivate it, until it bears its own fruit and flowers.

-_By the way,_ I think [[pink links\|pink links]] mean the note is _unpublished_ or I chose to keep it private, while **green links** like [[Thinking/Welcome to my digital garden\|this one]] are publicly online, and you can view them.
-Hope that helps!
+_By the way,_ [[pink links\|pink links]] mean the note is _unpublished_ or _private_, while **[[Thinking/Welcome to my digital garden\|green links]]** are public, and you can view them.

 ### Some plants to visit